cadrian/gate/README.md

 An *administration console* is also provided.

-The technical aim is to remove a lot of the lower layers of unmaintained software `pwdmgr` was written with; and instead, bet on promising technologies.
+The technical aim is to remove a lot of the lower layers of unmaintained software `pwd` was written with; and instead, bet on promising technologies.

 ## Features: